AUGCO: Augmentation Consistency-guided Self-training for Source-free Domain Adaptive Semantic Segmentation

-Specifically, we generate two views of each target image that vary in scale and spatial context via a random crop and resize strategy.
+Specifically, we generate two views of each target image that vary in scale, spatial context, and color statistics via a simple crop, resize, and color jiter strategy (see Fig.~\ref{fig:teaser}).
 We then obtain aligned model predictions in both views and mark pixels for which the model makes identical predictions in both views as ``reliable''.
-Note that while several recent works have used contrastive learning to encourage consistency between predictions across different views~\cite{chen2020simple,he2020momentum,xie2020propagate}, we instead propose \emph{measuring} this consistency to identify reliable pixels for self-training.
-Further, we also mark pixels that are in the top-K (where K is a hyperparameter) percentile by confidence \emph{per-category} as reliable.
+Note that this deviates from several recent works that propose \emph{encouraging} consistency between predictions across different views~\cite{chen2020simple,he2020momentum,xie2020propagate}; we instead propose \emph{measuring} this consistency to identify reliable pixels for self-training.
+Next, we also mark pixels in the top-K (K is a hyperparameter) percentile by confidence per-category as reliable.

-Next, we mark all pixels not marked as reliable as ``unreliable''.
-To assign a pseudolabel to such pixels, we propose a selective label interpolation strategy that infers a pseudolabel as an average of model predictions on all its reliable neighbors (for a given neighborhood size).
-We then self-train the model on predicted pseudolabels (for reliable predictions) and interpolated pseudolabels (for unreliable ones).
+The model is then selectively self-trained on predicted pseudolabels for reliable predictions.
 To prevent task drift in the source-free setting, we match TENT~\cite{wang2021tent} to constrain weight updates to only the model's batch-norm parameters.
 We make the following contributions:

-\begin{enumerate} \item We propose Self-supervised Selective Self-training (\method), a source-free adaptation algorithm for semantic segmentation that i) identifies reliable pixel predictions on which to self-train by combining pixel-level predictive consistency across diverse target image views and class-conditioned confidence thresholding, and ii) self-trains the model to predict the current (for reliable) or selectively interpolated (for unreliable) pseudolabels. \item S4T improves upon the state-of-the-art for source-free adaptation from GTA5~\cite{richter2016playing}$\to$Cityscapes~\cite{cordts2016cityscapes} (+1.7 mIoU) and Cityscapes$\to$Dark Zurich~\cite{sakaridis2019guided} (+5.4 mIoU), and matches it on SYNTHIA~\cite{ros2016synthia}$\to$Cityscapes, all within a single epoch of adaptation. \end{enumerate}
+\begin{enumerate} \item We propose Augmented Consistency-guided Self-training (\method), a simple source-free adaptation algorithm for semantic segmentation that identifies reliable pixel predictions by combining pixel-level predictive consistency across diverse, automatically generated target image views with model confidence, and then selectively self-trains on those. \item \method pushes the state-of-the-art on source-free adaptation from GTA5~\cite{richter2016playing}$\to$Cityscapes~\cite{cordts2016cityscapes} (+3.9 mIoU) and Cityscapes$\to$Dark Zurich~\cite{sakaridis2019guided} (+5.8 mIoU), and matches it on SYNTHIA~\cite{ros2016synthia}$\to$Cityscapes, with no extra parameters and within a single epoch of DA. \end{enumerate}